drewvlaz/face_detection/README.md

 ## Important Notes

-* You may need to change the file path of the _.xml_ files.
+* You may need to change the path of the _.xml_ files.
 * These files contain the necessary features that the program uses to detect faces.